 Ryan Conarro (MFAIA-WA ’15) recently performed in the New York premiere of “Juarez: A Documentary Mythology,” an interview-based piece about Ciudad Juarez, Mexico, which has been in development for the past 2 years with his company, Theater Mitu.
 The ensemble made several visits to Juarez to conduct interviews and research.
 The production first ran in Juarez in July 2013.
 In New York, the show is Off-Broadway at the Rattlestick Playwrights Theatre.

-Maggie Keenan-Bolger (MFAIA-VT ’14) reflects on being a Point Scholar in ViewPoint, a blog about Point Foundations Scholars and Alumni.
+Maggie Keenan-Bolger (MFAIA-VT ’14) reflects on being a Point Scholar at Point.
 The Point Foundation supported her graduate study at Goddard College.

 Graduates Sharon (Lajoie) Paquette (MFAIA-VT ’05) Liz Buckley (MFAIA-VT ’05) and Mary Edwards (MFAIA-VT ’07) are collaborating to bring Grace Bauer’s book of poetry The Women at the Well to the stage April 3-5 at The Belknap Mill in Laconia, NH.
 Sharon adapted the poetry for the stage; Liz designed the sets, props and graphics; Mary is composing original music for the show.

 Sandra Pfeifer’s (MFAIA-VT ’15) documentary, Against All the Odds, winner of the 2012 Route 66 film Festival’s Best Documentary, was broadcasted in honor of African American History Month on WSIU TV, and will have another screening on February 25 at the Metropolis Public Library, in Metropolis, IL.